stepanzabelin/clirio/README.md

 ### Actions

-The actions are methods in class-modules with decorators
+Clirio actions are methods in class-modules with decorators

 ```ts
 @Module()